br0wnD3v/bootstrap-o1js-mina-zeko/4_ADVANCED_FEATURES_AND_RECURSION.md

 // Use in provable code for membership proofs function verifySquareLookup(index: bigint, expectedValue: Field) {
-  // Proves that (index, expectedValue) exists in the table lookupTable.lookup(index, expectedValue);
+  // Constrains that (index, expectedValue) EXISTS in the table lookupTable.lookup(index, expectedValue);

-  // Important: flush pending lookups lookupTable.check();
+  // CRITICAL: flush pending lookups
+  // Without check(), the last 1-2 lookups won't be constrained! lookupTable.check();
 }
 ```